Lonsdorf-Lab/lonsdorf-lab.github.io/publications/index.md

   tooltip: Published works
 ---

-# {% include icon.html icon="fa-solid fa-microscope" %}Research
+# {% include icon.html icon="fa-solid fa-microscope" %}Publications

 Here you can find all our publications ordered by year.
-Below you filter for specific lab members
+Below you can filter for specific lab members.

 {% include section.html %}